 In a mysterious dream.

-The only happiness to which my heart aspires,
+The only happiness to which my heart aspires

-But alas, I am too much afraid of youWhen I waylay for your passage,
+But alas, I am far too afraid of you.When I watch for you to pass,

-I say in a soft language:
+I say in gentle words:

-« Today I came to see you ».
+“Today I came to see you.”

-I want, I want in a burning frenzy
+I want, I want, in burning delirium,

-When I wake up I think of you
+When I awake, I think of you.

-From afar, I see your eyes
+From afar, I follow your eyes.

-I see you in my nap
+When I doze, I see you

-In a mysterious dream
+Within a mysterious dream.

 The happiness my heart desires

-I whisper sweetly
+I whisper softly,

-"I came to see you today."
+“Today I came to see you.”

-Ah, but I once sat next to Ayako Takagi at an okonomiyaki restaurant in Miyazaki.9I guess I was a lost cause I couldn't even say, "I'm a fan, please give me an autograph" (laughs).
+Still, when I once happened to sit next to Ayako Takagi at an okonomiyaki restaurant in Miyazaki9, I suppose there is something admirable about the fact that even I could not say, “I’m a fan; please give me your autograph” (laughs).

-- Born in Marseille on September 1816, 9.
-Died in Paris on July 4, 1878.
+- born in Marseille on 1816/9/4; died in Paris on 1878/7/2

 - Maître Pathelin

-- Yasushi Sato: "Various Aspects of Medieval Drama"http://www4.ocn.ne.jp/~ysato/moyen.htm
+- Yasushi Sato, Aspects of Medieval Theater http://www4.ocn.ne.jp/~ysato/moyen.htm

-- André Tissier, “Recueil de farces (1450-1550)”, P.135
+- André Tissier, “Recueil de farces (1450-1550),” P.135